Storage and SCSI

 This is a package of utilities most of which send SCSI commands and

-response.
+decode the response.
 This coverage

-file contains a mapping of SCSI commands to utilities which send those
+file contains a mapping of SCSI commands to utilities which send

-in copying compared to the standard Unix dd command. sg3_utils is written for the Linux 2.4 and
+SCSI devices involved in copying compared to the standard Unix dd

-Solaris, Tru64 and Windows.
+ported to FreeBSD, Solaris, Tru64 and Windows.

 sg_utils